songyz2019/hsi-preprocessing-toolkit/README.md

-# HDR2MAT
+# HSI Preprocessing Toolkit

-Convert HSI raw data (RAW data file + HDR file) to mat file, with clipping and data convertion support.
-快速将原始高光谱采集数据转换为mat文件。
+A Hyperspectral Preprocessing Toolkit that
+1. Read the raw data from the HSI camera, and convert it into `.mat` file
+2. Read the `.mat` file
+3. Preview HSI, and convert it to RGB `.png` file
+4. Crop and rotate the HSI and preview in realtime
+5. Select spectrals of interest visually and save them into a `.mat` file

 ![](asset/screenshot.jpg)

-# 使用方法
-1. 从GitHub Release下载 `.zip`文件并解压
-2. 双击`一键启动.cmd`

 ## Usage
 1. Download from GitHub release
-2. Double click the `.cmd` file
+2. Double click the `start.cmd` file

+## Credit
+1. [uv](https://docs.astral.sh/uv/) for providing a new reliable solution for Python application distribution.
+2. `gradio` for modern Python Data Science UI
+3. `rasterio` for remote sensing data reading
+4. `scipy`, `numpy`, `matplotlib` and `einops`
+5. For more projects, see `pyproject.toml`

 ## License